Shadow of rotating black holes with consistent thermodynamics: Consistency of thermodynamics

 for the $\partial_M S$ and $\partial_a S$ derived from the first law.

 If the Newton coupling is a constant with the horizon radius $r_h$ determined from \eqref{horizon}, the condition~\eqref{consistency} is obviously satisfied.
-However, when the Newton coupling becomes scale-dependent due to, for instance, quantum effects, i.e., instead of $G=G_0$ a constant, when $G = G(r, M, a)$, this condition imposes nontrivial constraint on $G$.
-To see this, let us first note that the temperature is computed via the surface gravity $\kappa$, giving:
+However, when the Newton coupling becomes scale dependent due to, for instance, quantum effects, i.e., instead of $G=G_0$ a constant, when $G = G(r, M, a)$, this condition imposes nontrivial constraint on $G$.
+To see this, let us first note that the temperature is computed via the surface gravity $\kappa$, giving

-In addition, on the horizon, the condition~\eqref{horizon} implicitly defines $r_h = r_h(M, a)$.
+In addition, on the horizon, the condition~\eqref{horizon} implicitly defines{\footnote{For an asymptotically flat black hole with the ADM mass given by $M$ and the Newton coupling going to the finite constant $G_0$ in the asymptotic region, the energy $E$ and the horizon angular velocity $\Omega\equiv |g_{t\varphi}|/g_{\varphi\varphi}$ on the horizon $r_h$ are still given by Eq.~\eqref{termoquantity}.}} $r_h = r_h(M, a)$.
 It is then helpful to express all relevant derivatives, $\partial_M, \partial_a, \partial_{r_h}$, and use the chain rule to relate them.
-In the analysis in~\cite{Chen:2023wdg}, it is shown that the integrability condition~\eqref{consistency} for the first law leads to
+In the analysis in Ref.~\cite{Chen:2023wdg}, it is shown that the integrability condition~\eqref{consistency} for the first law leads to

 This constraint must be satisfied in order for the running Newton coupling to fulfill the thermodynamic consistency.
-A general solution to this condition is:
+A general solution to this condition is

 Note that $r_h^2 + a^2$ is proportional to the horizon area, specifically $A = 4 \pi (r_h^2 + a^2)$.
 Thus, the Newton coupling must depend on the horizon area and the product $M r_h$.
 The entropy $S$ can be computed from the following integration